 If you are looking for an adventure holiday with excellent adventure sports equipment, consider our private island at Glover’s Reef.
+Our Adventure Island package is all-inclusive… there are no hidden costs, you can put your wallet away for the entire time that you are on the island.
+All inclusives definitely take the money stress out of your Belize holiday.

 [photo credit at top of page: TonyRath.com]